apache/incubator-taverna-site/content/community/edit.md

 >*Anyone with a GitHub account* can suggest an edit to an Apache Taverna page directly in the browser.

-Note that **GitHub's rendering of the Markdown is not 100% equivalent** to the resulting HTML within the Apache CMS.
+Note that **GitHub's rendering of the Markdown is not 100% equivalent** to the resulting Apache CMS HTML.
 In particular, the `Title:` and `License:` headers at the top of every `.md` file will not be rendered as shown on GitHub.

 To submit your suggested change, raise a